Find an airport with a crosswind.

 Call Lou Mancuso @ 516-658-1847 to learn if you qualify.

 Use cushions and adjust the rudder pedals so your eyes are four inches above the glare shield.
-Good visibility over the nose will assist in making great, smooth landing.
-We begin our training with some gentle taxiing and when the student is ready we taxi the length of the runway with the nose wheel slightly off the ground and over the centerline.
+Good visibility over the nose will assist in making great, smooth landings.
+We begin our training with some gentle taxiing and when the student is ready we taxi the length of the runway with the nose wheel slightly off the ground and over the center line.

 Apply correct aileron input and verify the engine is developing full power during the first few seconds of the takeoff roll.
 The engine RPM should indicate between 5000 and 5200 RPM.
 Let the plane fly off the runway when it is ready.